-(1) Client money is money, in any currency, which in the course of carrying on controlled investment business, a licensee holds for, receives from, or owes to a client.
-Client money may be held in different currency to that of receipt.
-[9.2.1]
+- (1) Client money is money, in any currency, which in the course of carrying on controlled investment business a licensee holds for, receives from, or owes to a client.
+Client money may be held in different currency to that of receipt. - (2) Client money must be held separately, from the licensee's own money, in one or more dedicated client money bank accounts.